 I know Lake Lanier has a bad reputation for the various accidents that have occurred on the lake.
 My personal perspective is that it’s not uncommon for accidents to happen on a body of water of this size, especially when drinking is involved.

 Therefore, we decided to be cautious while driving- not speeding, keeping our distance from other boats, and limiting our consumption of alcohol.
 We also chose to use the tube close to the beach cove where we docked- away from other boats.

 We had such an awesome time, I cannot wait to return.
-Hopefully next time we are looking into renting a boat on Lake Lanier, there will be an eight hour time slot available and we can stop at the Lake Lanier Islands.
+Hopefully next time we are looking into Lake Lanier boat rental, there will be an eight-hour time slot available and we can stop at the Lake Lanier Islands and Margaritaville!